-The main reason of my trip to the Amazon jungle was to experience the Peruvian ayahuasca plant as well as the ceremonies led by Peruvian shamans.
-Until this trip, I had attended a couple of dozen ceremonies, all of which led by Colombian male shamans.
+The main reason of my trip to the Peruvian Amazon was to experience the ayahuasca plant served according to the Peruvian traditions and by a female healer.
+Up until this trip, I had attended dozens of medicine ceremonies, all of which were led by Colombian male shamans.
 I had a calling and had to listen to it.

 My ayahuasca journey

 In the last few years of my life, I have been so fortunate to realize the dreams I’ve had.
 Now when I look back, I laugh at the rat race I have been a part of to gain more material or status than others.
 It is so liberating to finally being able to see that we all exist as ‘one’ and there’s no success in anything unless we all succeed together.

 I can tell my remarkable transformation from the old me to the new started with my introduction to Ayahuasca, the ancient plant medicine that connected me to the Source.
 Starting with my first Ayahuasca ceremony in the woods, I gained a valuable perspective about who I was and what my purpose was in this body and the physical world.
 Since then, life has become a school where I’ve been constantly learning lessons from everyone and every experience and evolve to be a better version of myself.
 I learned to connect to my heart vs my mind.
 I’ve been consciously choosing to love vs resent, expand vs contract, connect vs shut down.

 I tried to write my journey below with all the details to explain how plants cured my Hepatitis B in 5 days in hopes that it can be a source of light for people who are on the path of self-healing from physical and emotional pain.

 According to the Western Science, a true miracle happened to me in Peru and I am now Hepatitis B and drug free after 10 years of slavery to the pharma industry that cost me roughly $1000/month.